GalacticFog/gestalt-install-docs/README_dcos.md

  - Modify `-Dsecurity.password` parameter with a password of your choice.
  - Modify `-Dmeta.company-name` parameter with your company name.
  - Modify `-Dmarathon.tld` parameter corresponding to DNS settings (e.g. `gestalt-poc.internal.mycompany.com`)
+ - Also, modify the `GESTALT_*_IMG` parmeters in the `env` field to reference the location of the images in your private registry.

 JSON Example:
 ```json